yinfi/magentic-ui/README.md

   <img src="docs/magui-actionguard.png" alt="Action Guard UI" width="45%" style="margin:10px;">
 </p>

-Magentic-UI is a **research prototype** of an agentic web interface for solving complex web tasks.
-An Orchestrator coordinates four [AutoGen](https://github.com/microsoft/autogen) agents—WebSurfer, Coder, FileSurfer, and UserProxy—to handle browsing, coding, file management, and user feedback, etc. It is designed with user-agent collaboration in mind and offers a transparent, controllable interface.
+Magentic-UI is a **research prototype** of a human-centered interface powered by a multi-agent system that can browse and perform actions on the web, generate and execute code, and generate and analyze files.
+Magentic-UI is especially useful for web tasks that require actions on the web (e.g., filling a form, customizing a food order), deep navigation through websites not indexed by search engines (e.g., filtering flights, finding a link from a personal site) or tasks that need web navigation and code execution (e.g., generate a chart from online data).

+What differentiates Magentic-UI from other browser use offerings is its transparent and controllable interface that allows for efficient human-in-the-loop involvement.
+Magentic-UI is built using [AutoGen](https://github.com/microsoft/autogen) and provides a platform to study human-agent interaction and experiment with web agents.
 Key features include:

-- 🧑‍🤝‍🧑 **Co-Planning**: Collaboratively create and approve step-by-step plans.
+- 🧑‍🤝‍🧑 **Co-Planning**: Collaboratively create and approve step-by-step plans using chat and the plan editor.
-- 🤝 **Co-Tasking**: Work together to execute complex tasks, with real-time feedback and control.
+- 🤝 **Co-Tasking**: Interrupt and guide the task execution using the web browser directly or through chat.
+Magentic-UI can also ask for clarifications and help when needed.
-- 🛡️ **Action Guards**: Protect sensitive actions with user approvals.
+- 🛡️ **Action Guards**: Sensitive actions are only executed with explicit user approvals.
-- 🧠 **Plan Learning**: Learn from previous runs to improve future task automation.
+- 🧠 **Plan Learning and Retrieval**: Learn from previous runs to improve future task automation and save them in a plan gallery.
+Automatically or manually retrieve saved plans in future tasks.
+- 🔀 **Parallel Task Execution**: You can run multiple tasks in parallel and session status indicators will let you know when Magentic-UI needs your input or has completed the task.

 Here's how you can get started with Magentic-UI.
 It's easy to install and run, and you can even build it from source if you prefer.